As the play is Older Than Steam and most twists in Shakespeare's plots are now widely known, all spoilers on this page are unmarked.

-Launcelot: Well, let his father be what 'a' will, we talk of young Master Launcelot.
+Launcelot: Well, let his father be what he will, we talk of young Master Launcelot.

 Old Gobbo: Your worship's friend and Launcelot, sir.

-Unbuilt Trope: It plays very much like one would expect a deconstruction of Panto tropes to.
+- Unbuilt Trope: It plays very much like one would expect a deconstruction of Panto tropes to.
 The villain is unpleasant and mean in all the ways you expect a panto-villain to be, but he's also the most put-upon character in the play: he begins the underdog and ends stripped of everything, his money, his daughter, even his religion.
 With the exception of his murderous intent all other characters treat him far worse than he treats them, and they largely hate him simply for being a Jew.
-Portia and Nerissa, the blushing brides, also reveal themselves as shameless racists.

-In a comedy relief scene, Lorenzo and Launcelot are bantering and it turns out that Launcelot got a Moorish woman pregnant.
-Launcelot makes a joke about it... and it's never mentioned again.
+- In a comic-relief scene, Lorenzo and Launcelot are bantering and it turns out that Launcelot got a Moorish woman pregnant.
+Launcelot makes a joke about it, and it's never mentioned again.
 A few scholars have suspected that the line is the final remnant of a lost subplot.